-Upon approving an application for the right to complete the doctoral degree, the Faculty Council confirms the applicant's major subject and research plan and the Personal Study Plan (PSP) and appoints his/her supervisor.
-The teacher responsible for the subject and the person(s) proposed as the applicant's supervisor(s) submit a written statement to the Faculty regarding the application.
+Upon approving an application for the right to complete the doctoral degree, the Faculty Council confirms the applicant's major subject, personal study plan, and research plan and appoints the supervisor.
+The person(s) proposed as the applicant's supervisor(s) submit a written statement to the Faculty regarding the application.
 The Faculty confirms the proposed supervisor(s) or, if no proposal has been made, appoints a suitable person who has agreed to take on the responsibility.
-The appointment requires both that the supervisor(s) commit to the task and that the student agree to the arrangement.
+The appointment requires both the supervisor's commitment to the task and the student's consent to the arrangement.

-Those eligible for appointment as supervisors are tenured professors, acting professors (provided they have completed a doctorate or studies entitling them to the title of Doctor), associate professors or adjunct professors (docents).
-A student may have one or two supervisors.
-If he/she has two, one is designated principal supervisor and at least one must be a member of the Faculty.
-A student's second supervisor may be an expert who has not completed a doctorate.
+Those eligible for appointment as supervisors are tenured professors, acting professors (provided they have completed a doctorate or studies entitling them to the title of doctor), associate professors, or adjunct professors (docents).
+Also another expert who has a doctor's degree may be appointed as a student's second supervisor.
+If a student has two supervisors, one is appointed as the principal supervisor and at least one must be a member of the Faculty.

-The Faculty approves the research topic for the doctorate degree and maintains a register of research topics.
-If the student plans to write a doctoral thesis consisting of several pieces of research, this must be mentioned when requesting confirmation of the proposed topic.
+The Faculty approves the research topic of the doctor's degree and maintains a register of research topics.
+If the student plans to write a doctoral thesis consisting of several research articles, this must be mentioned when requesting confirmation of the proposed topic.